afternoon/microgroove/README.md

 # microgroove

-An Arduino-based MIDI sequence generator
+A stochastic MIDI sequence generator wriiten in Rust using the RTIC framework.